mindboard/indesign-extendscript/README.md

 # InDesign Extendscript Examples

-All scripts are tested in InDesign CC 2015.
+All scripts are tested in InDesign CC 2015 on Mac OS X.

 ## How to run